 A Soil Association inspector will arrive at a pre-arranged date to carry out your inspection.
 During this, the inspector will talk to you about how you make sure you are meeting the Standards, and look through your evidence and management plan.
-(Required evidence is specified in the Catering Mark Standards Manual).
+(Required evidence is specified in the Catering Mark Handbook).

 They are likely to open a few cupboards and look inside your fridges to ensure there are no non compliant products.
 The inspection is not a pass or fail test.
 If you are not quite meeting the Standards the inspector will feed back information and recommendations on where you are falling short, and your regional Catering Mark Coordinator will support you to correct this.

 You will receive your Catering Mark after inspection - as soon as any outstanding information or evidence has been received.

 We have a dedicated marketing team to help you communicate your achievement.
 We have also created a number of marketing resources for Catering Mark holders – the url and login for this page is communicated to all Catering Mark holders upon achieving their award.